EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-menu.md

 ---------------------------------

 Instead of linking to the `list` view of an entity, you can also link to any of its views.
-Just define the `params` option to define the parameters used to generate the link of the menu item:
+Just define the `params` option to set the parameters used to generate the link of the menu item:

 ```yaml